daronphang/programming-resources/caching/caching.md

 ## Caching strategies

-### Browser caching
+### Client caching

-Browser caching involves storing website resources on a user’s local computer.
+Client-side caching stores data on the client’s device e.g. browser, mobile app.
 When a user revisits a site, the browser can load the site from the local cache rather than fetching everything from the server again.

 The cache-control header directive tells the browser the duration to cache the file e.g. 1h.